BaibhaVatsa/dotfiles/README.md

 # Essential Tools

-Installs and sets up things I will need in a new installation
+Installs and sets up things I will need in a new installation.